|Nutrition Facts (per serving)|

-- Place the anise seeds in a pot with the water and bring to boil.
-Remove from heat, cover, and let cool to lukewarm.
+Place the anise seeds in a pot with 1 1/2 cups water and bring to boil.
+Remove from the heat, cover, and let cool to lukewarm.

-- Add the yeast, anise seed water from previous step (including the seeds), and sugar to the bowl of a standing mixer.
+Add the yeast, the anise seed water from previous step (including the seeds), and the sugar to the bowl of a standing mixer.
 Let rest 5 minutes.

-- Add the flour, the vegetable shortening, and the salt and mix on low speed with the dough hook attachment until well blended.
+Add the all-purpose flour, vegetable shortening or butter, and the salt and mix on low speed with the dough hook attachment until well blended.

-- Slowly add the bread flour and continue to knead.
-Knead dough for about 5 minutes, (you can also knead it by hand) until it is smooth and elastic and pulls away smoothly from the sides of the bowl.
+Slowly add the bread flour and continue to knead.
+Knead the dough for about 5 minutes until it is smooth and elastic and pulls away smoothly from the sides of the bowl.
 Add a couple more tablespoons flour if the dough seems too sticky.

-- Place dough in an oiled bowl and let rise for one hour.
+Place the dough in an oiled bowl and let rise for one hour.

-- Punch down dough and separate into golfball size pieces (about 35 grams each).
+Punch down the dough and separate into golfball size pieces (about 35 grams each).
 Roll each piece into a ball.
-Cover balls with plastic wrap and let rest for 5 minutes.
+Cover the balls with plastic wrap and let rest for 5 minutes.

-- Preheat oven to 375 degrees.
-Mix 1 egg with 1 tablespoon water and brush tops and sides of rolls with egg mixture.
+Preheat the oven to 375 F. Mix 1 egg with 1 tablespoon water and brush the tops and sides of rolls with egg mixture.
 Let rolls rise in a warm place for a half hour.

-- Bake rolls for 12 - 25 minutes until they are golden brown.
+Bake the rolls in a preheated oven for 12 to 25 minutes until they are golden brown.
 Serve warm or at room temperature.